- Education

-A Guide to Flipping the Classroom Using Video
+A Guide To The Flipped Classroom Approach Using Video

-It’s no secret, our attention spans are getting shorter.
-As technology continues to evolve and humans are consuming information at a lightning pace, our ability to maintain engagement for extended periods of time has decreased.
-In addition, the nature of learning has shifted post-pandemic, and students have an expectation for learning to be available on-demand, anytime, and anywhere.
+It’s no secret that our attention spans are getting shorter.
+As technology continues to evolve and humans consume information at a lightning pace, our ability to maintain engagement for extended periods of time has decreased.
+In addition, the nature of learning has shifted post-pandemic, and students expect learning to be available on-demand, anytime, and anywhere.
 However, precious live and synchronous time should be used for more collaborative experiences.

 How to Flip Your Classroom